 Lead Strategy Consultant at OpenText

-Thomas C. Gricks is a prominent eDiscovery lawyer and one of the nation's leading authorities on the use of technology-assisted review in litigation.
-He advises corporations and law firms on best practices for applying technology to reduce discovery time and cost.
+Thomas C. Gricks is a prominent eDiscovery lawyer and one of the nation's leading authorities on the use of technology-assisted review (TAR) in litigation.
+He advises corporations and law firms on best practices for applying technology to reduce the time and cost of discovery.

 Uzo Nwonwu